Turn on Restrictions

 - Tap Settings > General > Restrictions.

-- Tap Enable Restrictions and enter a passcode.
-You'll need this passcode to change your settings or turn off Restrictions.
+- Create a Restrictions passcode.
+You need your Restrictions passcode to change your settings or to turn off Restrictions.

-If you lose or forget your Restrictions passcode, you'll need to erase your device and then set it up as a new device to remove the passcode.
-Restoring the device won't remove the passcode.
+If you forget your Restrictions passcode, you need to erase your device, then set it up as a new device to remove the Restrictions passcode.
+Restoring your device using a backup won't remove the Restrictions passcode.